gamedevpl/www.gamedev.pl/js13k2024/game/design/technical.md

 ## Core Technologies
 - Preact app structure
-- HTML5 Canvas for rendering the main game
+- HTML5 Canvas for rendering the gameplay
 - TypeScript for game logic (compiling to minimal JavaScript)
 - Minimal CSS for layout and styling